gigascience/gigadb-website/docs/sop/BETA_DEPLOY.md

 A deployment of the GigaDB website code in the `Upstream` Gitlab group to the `live` environment provides the website that is located at beta.gigadb.org.

+The terraform state file is stored remotely in gitlab using terraform `http` backend module, details of the implementation can be found at [here](https://docs.gitlab.com/ee/user/infrastructure/iac/terraform_state.html).
+As a result, the state file can be shared which allows multiple developers to provision the same existing infrastructure.
+One important thing to note is that the existing infrastructure can only be provisioned by 1 developer at a time, as the remote state file will be locked, this help to make sure that each developer only works on the most recent infrastructure.

 ## Prerequisites

 ### AWS IAM policies